radixdlt/typescript-radix-engine-toolkit/LTS.md

 #### Deriving The Babylon (Virtual) Account Address from an Olympia Account Address

-The `Derive` API group of the `LTSRadixEngineToolkit` class exposes methods for deriving the Babylon (virtual) account component address associated with an Olympia account address.
+The `Derive` Class of the `LTSRadixEngineToolkit` class exposes methods for deriving the Babylon (virtual) account component address associated with an Olympia account address.

 ```ts
 import {